Reshmiram99/SQL---Project/README.md

 This assignment emphasizes SQL operations involving data integration through joins and unions to extract meaningful insights from relational tables.

-Joins
+SQL Joins:

+Definition

-Joins are used to retrieve data from two or more related tables based on a common field.
+SQL joins are used to retrieve data from two or more related tables based on a common field.
 This project explores various types of joins such as Inner Join, Left Join, and Right Join, showcasing their practical usage in real-world scenarios.

-Union
+Types of Joins:

+- INNER JOIN: Returns rows with matching values in both tables.

+- LEFT JOIN: Returns all rows from the left table and matching rows from the right table.
+If there is no match, NULL values are returned for the columns from the right table.

+- RIGHT JOIN: Returns all rows from the right table and matching rows from the left table.
+If there is no match, NULL values are returned for the columns from the left table.

+SQL Union:

+Definition

-The Union operation is applied to combine the results of two SELECT statements, either removing duplicates (with UNION) or preserving duplicates (with UNION ALL).
+The SQL UNION operator combines the results of two SELECT statements, either removing duplicates (with UNION) or preserving duplicates (with UNION ALL).

 Task Instructions: